Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Set up the Chrome extension.
 Click on the jigsaw icon in the top-right corner of Chrome and pin your VPN to the toolbar.
 You might need to log in to your account.

-A typical VPN extension for Google Chrome reroutes and protects the traffic contained in your web browser.
+A typical VPN extension for Chrome reroutes and protects the traffic contained in your web browser.
 This allows you to appear to be in a different location, secure your network connection, and hide your identity from third parties.

 A chrome VPN extension hides your IP address and browsing history while you browse the internet.